The Information Machine

 Five Eyes Alliance

-Issued a joint advisory, confirmed on NSA.gov, that AI models capable of severe attacks on governments and businesses could arrive within months, characterizing AI as making devastating cyberattacks far easier for malicious actors in the near term.
+Issued a joint advisory, confirmed on NSA.gov, that AI models capable of severe attacks on governments and businesses could arrive within months, characterizing AI as making devastating cyberattacks far easier for malicious actors.

 Anthropic